 How to Prepare:

-• Education: A background in healthcare, health informatics, computer science, or engineering is highly recommended.
+- Education: A background in healthcare, health informatics, computer science, or engineering is ideal.

 Career Outlook:

-• The demand for health tech professionals is expected to grow by 18% over the next decade (U.S. Bureau of Labor Statistics).
+The demand for health tech professionals is expected to grow by 18% over the next decade.
+Roles are available in hospitals, health insurance companies, and health tech startups.

 6. Cloud Computing Specialists